leviadler/asteroids/README.md

 w6d3

 ######TODO:
-- Add proper images for ship and astroids and background
+- Add proper images for ship and asteroids and background
 - Add styling to the page
 - Decide if ship should wrap around or return to center (as of now returns to center)
-- Have astroids start from the sides
+- Have asteroids start from the sides
-- Create astroids as others are removed
+- Create asteroids as others are removed
 - Keep score